HumanSignal/Adala/CONTRIBUTION.md

 ## How to Contribute:

-- Fork the Repository: Create a fork of the ADALA repository on your GitHub account.
+- Fork the Repository: Create a fork of the Adala repository on your GitHub account.
 - Clone, Branch, and Develop: Clone your fork, spawn a new branch for your contribution, and commence development.
 - Test and Commit: After modifications, conduct comprehensive testing.
 Once content, commit with an informative message.
 - Push and Pull Request: Push your amendments and formulate a pull request detailing your contribution's value.